Barski-lab/cwl-airflow/README.md

   ```bash
   xcode-select --install
   ```
-  Click *Install* on the pop up when it appears, follow the instructions. *Apple Command Line Tools* are required in case your system needs to compile some python packages during the installation.
+  Click *Install* on the pop up window when it appears, follow the instructions. *Apple Command Line Tools* are required in case your system needs to compile some python packages during the installation.
 We have built python wheels for most of such packages and provided them through *--find-links* argument while installing *cwl-airflow*.
 Nevertheless in case of installation problems you might still be required to install this dependency.